By Jessica and Stacie, the Real Food Dietitians

 As Registered Dietitians, we love the Whole30.
 (Click here to read our thoughts on the Whole30.)
 It’s a chance to clean up your diet; a great way to reset your system; and and opportunity to implement positive behavior changes (like nixing mindless snacking or prepping your meals ahead of time).
 For us, it’s less about what we can’t have and more about what we can have and what we should be having more of (hello, vegetables).

 This recipe is easy to batch cook and very versatile.
 Make a batch, experiment with different toppings, and enjoy easy reheat-and-eat meals all week long.
-We’re demonstrating three of our favorite ways to serve this dish, so that you can enjoy easy meals without getting bored.
+Check out three of our favorite ways to serve this dish below — so that you can enjoy easy meals without getting bored.

 And if this recipe sounds good, we suggest that you give our popular Slow Cooker Pumpkin Chili recipe a try too!